Locator IO87BN WAB NH85

 Hello, and thanks for looking me up on qrz.com

 My name is Stewart and I live in Nairn in the Highlands of Scotland, approx. 13 miles East of Inverness.

 Please note, my postal address is not complete for security reasons.
 Please do not try to QSL direct. eQSL only

 My radio equipment consists of the following:-

-I recently aquired a Flexradio FLEX-6300.
-I managed to sell a couple of my seldom-used radios, and used the proceeds to buy a Flex-6300. ( Peter GM0AKJ is to blame for this.
-After he demonstrated his I was hooked)
+I recently sold my Flex 6300 and aquired a Flexradio FLEX-6500.
+I managed to sell a couple more of my seldom-used radios, and used the proceeds to buy the Flex-6500.

 Kenwood TS-870 (sold pending payment)